 - loss of bladder or bowel control

-- difficulty getting an erection (impotence) if it involves the nerves to the penis
+- difficulty getting an erection (impotence) if it involves the nerves in the penis

 - low blood pressure when standing up (postural hypotension)